 What are the possible side effects of estramustine?

 Multiple clinical trials evaluated the safety and efficacy of estramustine.
-The most common side effects of estramustine include nausea, vomiting, flushing, headache, loss of appetite, decreased sex drive, male breast enlargement, and diarrhea.
-Many of these symptoms, are generally reversible and will be remedied when the medication is stopped.
-Your provider will be able to determine what symptoms may be longer-lasting in nature.
-If you notice that your diarrhea and vomiting are excessive, alert your provider.
-Excessive vomiting and diarrhea could lead to dangerous dehydration.
+The most common side effects of estramustine include nausea, swelling, shortness of breath, decreased sex drive, male breast enlargement, and diarrhea.
+Many of these side effects are generally reversible and will be remedied when the medication is stopped.
+Your provider will be able to determine what side effects may be longer-lasting in nature.
+If you notice that your diarrhea and/or nausea are excessive, alert your provider.
+Excessive diarrhea could lead to dangerous dehydration.
 This is not an exhaustive list of all potential side effects of estramustine.
 Talk to your healthcare provider or pharmacist for further information.

 Things to note about estramustine

 Several rare but more serious side effects can accompany estramustine including potentially developing a high blood pressure and blood clots which can increase your risk of having heart failure, a heart attack, or a stroke.
 Alert your provider immediately if you notice any of the following symptoms: